viraj-kabbur/user_manuals/school-admin/managing-students/adding-students.md

 After this the student can go to - [https://reallivesworld.com/login](https://reallivesworld.com/login)

-Here, they would enter their e-mail as the username and the password which is set by the teacher.
+Here, they would enter their e-mail as the username and the password which is set by the Teacher/Professor.

 <figure><img src="../../.gitbook/assets/Screenshot 2024-02-29 125926.png" alt=""><figcaption><p>Student login</p></figcaption></figure>